kiblik/DefectDojo-Inc-Documentation/proprietary_plugins/messenger.md

 ![Accessing Message Portal](../../images/nav-mp.png)

 Within the message portal, all previously received messages will be listed.
-As with other objects in Defect Dojo, messages can be filtered to find a specific message faster.
+As with other objects in DefectDojo, messages can be filtered to find a specific message faster.
 Although messages are collected automatically, if a user wishes to check for new messages manually, the _Refresh_ button will pull any new messages that may exist.

 ![Message Portal](../../images/mp-all.png)

 To view a specific message in full, select the eyeball under the actions column for a specific message.
 After being redirected, of the details regarding a specific message will be displayed.

 ![Message View Action](../../images/mp-view.png)

+For additional information, please see our [pricing page](https://www.defectdojo.com/pricing).